entrity/Scheduling/README.md

 ## Testing

-Testing is accomplished withRSpec.
+Testing is accomplished with RSpec.
 The 'test' directory can be disregarded in favour of the 'spec' directory.
 After raking <tt>db:test:prepare</tt>, run the rspec tests with rake or with the rspec executable.

 ## Rdoc